"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (10:04)

 Correct.
-We're able to capture the vendor's bank account information.
-Based on what country they're in, we're able to update that so that we have all the required fields to actually process that vendor's payments.
+We can capture the vendor's bank account information.
+Based on the country they're in, we can update it so we have all the required fields to process that vendor's payments.

 Caleb (10:27)